35th Annual Art Festival at Thornebrook

 SOFT ROCK – Middle Ground stars Barbara and Paul Armbrecht on guitar and bass.
 Their spot-on interpretations of old favorites are a pleasant soundtrack to a nice afternoon at a quiet festival of the arts.

-BRASS BAND - The Santa Fe Brass make it feel like you are visiting a traditional town square in Anywhere, USA.
+BRASS BAND - The Santa Fe Brass make it feel like you are visiting a traditional town square in Early Anywhere, USA.
 There is nothing like a brass band.
 Be sure to catch them Saturday morning at 11 near the clock tower.